churboi/Dungeon-Generation/README.md

 5) Add checks so instead of creating dungeons based off of iterations it has a minimum room count based on difficulty
 6) Make some hallways create entrances when intersecting with a room instead of deadend
 7) Puzzle Rooms
+8) Figure out how to make clusters (My guess is that is generates a whole dungeon, and when it gets to the last node it'll begin generating a new dungeon entirely from the last node, repeat for x iterations)

 ## Aesthetics of a dungeon